 If you lose your job for any reason, your financial responsibilities do not lessen.
 You still need to pay the bills and keep food on the table.
 Depending on your circumstances, you may be eligible for unemployment benefits, or you may be able to get severance pay or other resources to help you cover costs until you get a new job.
 However, receiving severance or other benefits can affect your unemployment.

 If you are concerned about your benefits or have questions, contact Weisberg Cummings, P.C. to arrange a consultation with an attorney.
 Our legal team handles a variety of employment claims and benefits cases in Pennsylvania, and our attorneys have worked to help many employees get their rightful unemployment compensation.
-In the meantime, here is our guide on how vacation and severance pay affects unemployment in Pennsylvania.
+In the meantime, here is our guide on how vacation and severance pay affect unemployment in Pennsylvania.

 Typically, you are eligible to receive benefits when fired if it was for a reason other than willful misconduct.
 Willful misconduct is when an employee behaves in an unacceptable manner purposefully, even though the employer has warned them about their actions.
 It may involve willfully neglecting the company’s standards of behavior, employee obligations and duties, or the employer’s interests.

+If your employer fires you and refuses to provide you with compensation, they will need to prove your supposed misconduct.
 Here is a deeper look at different reasons for being fired and in which situations it might be described as willful misconduct:

 If you lost your job due to being laid off or your company downsized, you might be able to receive benefits since it was not due to your fault.
-Although, if you receive pay in lieu of notice, this might affect the benefits you receive.
+However, if you receive pay in lieu of notice, this might affect the benefits you receive.
 We’ll explore pay in lieu of notice in a deeper context later.

 It is also important to remember that you may be ineligible if you quit your job.
-That is unless you did so for a good cause, such as health reasons, relocation, child care issues, or lack of transportation or alternative transportation.
-Even if you fall into any of these categories, it may only classify as a good cause if you made an effort to keep your job by looking for alternative arrangements or discussing accommodation with your employer and ended up quitting because there was no suitable solution.
+That is, unless you did so for a good cause, such as health reasons, relocation, child care issues, or lack of transportation or alternative transportation.
+Even if you fall into any of these categories, it may only be classified as a good cause if you made an effort to keep your job by looking for alternative arrangements or discussing accommodation with your employer and ended up quitting because there was no suitable solution.

 Severance pay is meant to ease the burden of being unemployed.
 While employers do not need to pay this benefit in Pennsylvania, many choose to do so in order to keep former employees from becoming disgruntled.
 Severance pay can be made in one lump sum or can be paid out over time.